gradle/gradle/design-docs/dependency-management-bug-fixes.md

 The solution is to have the parser request the parent POM artifact directly, rather than indirectly via the module meta-data:

-1. Add a `LocallyAvailableExternalResource DescriptorParseContext.getArtifact(Artifact)` method.
+1. Add a `LocallyAvailableExternalResource getArtifact(Artifact)` method to `DescriptorParseContext`.
     - Implementation can reuse the `ModuleVersionResolveResult` from the existing `getModuleDescriptor()` method.
 This result includes an `ArtifactResolver` which can be used to resolve an `Artifact` to a `File`.
-There's an example of how to convert a `File` to a `LocallyAvailableExternalResource` instance in
+There's an example of how to adapt a `File` to a `LocallyAvailableExternalResource` instance in
       `AbstractModuleDescriptorParser.parseMetaData()`.
 2. Change the `GradlePomModuleDescriptorParser.parseOtherPom()` to use this new method to fetch and parse the parent POM artifact, rather than using the parsed
    `ModuleDescriptor` for the parent.
 For this step, can continue to represent the parent pom using a `ModuleDescriptor` inside the parser.
 3. Change `GradlePomModuleDescriptorParser` to represent the parent POM using a `PomReader` rather than a `ModuleDescriptor`.
 4. Clean out `GradlePomModuleDescriptorBuilder` so that it no longer defines any extra properties on the parsed `ModuleDescriptor`.
 5. Change `IvyXmlModuleDescriptorParser.parseOtherIvyFile()` to use the new method to fetch and parse the Ivy descriptor artifact.
 6. Remove `DescriptorParseContext.getModuleDescriptor()`.
+It should no longer be required.

 ## Test coverage